anniliu0502/Marketing-Analytics-Portfolio/README.md

 Mission: Find the customers worth fighting for <br>
 I took 200 restaurant customers and 15 variables about their preferences and used PCA to distill them down to what actually matters: <br>

-- Food Quality & Diversity (obviously)
+- Food Quality & Diversity
-- Service & Atmosphere (the vibe check)
+- Service & Atmosphere
-- Price & Portion (the wallet reality)
+- Price & Portion
-- Convenience & Casual Atmosphere (the "I'm in sweats" factor)
+- Convenience & Casual Atmosphere

 Then I applied hierarchical clustering on them and discovered... <br>
 The "Luxury Gourmets"! <br>